wagtail/wagtail/docs/advanced_topics/api/v2/extra_usage.rst

 Images
 ------

-If you have in your model an image you can expose the image by using the ImageRenditionField.
+You can expose an Image's rendition, a specific size of a related Image field's image, by using the ImageRenditionField class.
 :class:`wagtail.images.api.fields.ImageRenditionField`.
 The ImageRenditionField will return url, width, height.

 ..code-block:: python

+    from wagtail.images.api.fields import ImageRenditionField

-    class SomePage(Page):
+    class RockStars(Page):
         ...
         image = models.ForeignKey('wagtailimages.Image', null=True, blank=True, on_delete=models.SET_NULL, related_name='+')
         ...